Access all official KCAD policies pertaining to safety and security by following the links in the index below:

 All incidents occurring on the KCAD campus must be reported and have a formal report completed regardless of the severity of the incident.

 KCAD faculty and staff who witness an incident, or who are made aware of an incident by another party, need to obtain and complete an incident report form, found here.
-Reports need to be filed with the Dean of Student Success.
+Reports need to be filed with the Director of Administration and Finance.

 The entire KCAD campus community, including students, employees, and guests, should report violence, criminal incidents, accidents, and other emergencies that occur on campus or on any off-campus building or property using the following procedures: